Undocumented and AB 540 Students

 UC Global Learning Programs in the U.S.

 While there has been an emphasis on leaving the country to experience global learning, with the U.S. having such diverse populations of peoples and regions, leaving the comforts of our well-settled Californian lifestyle to study in another state could be just as enriching of an experience.
 There are some global learning programs in the U.S. that have been designed for all UC students and are offered during the summer and academic year.
 For example, any UC student under any major can intern in Washington D.C. with the UCDC Washington Program or in Sacramento with the UC Center Sacramento Program.
 All students can also look into the University of California Ecology and Natural Reserves Program where you can conduct independent research!
-Another really great option would be to take advantage of the opportunity to study at one of the other UC campuses for one term under the UC Intercampus Visitor Program!
+Another really great option would be to take advantage of the opportunity to study at one of the other UC campuses for one term under the UC Intercampus Visitor Program.

 If you are interested in participating in a summer program, you can consider taking a look at the UC Center Sacramento Summer Program or a UC Summer Away program offered in the U.S. through UC Davis, UCLA, and other UCs.
 It is important to know that these programs change yearly, so each summer will have different program offerings.
 That being said, it is best to start taking a look at these summer program options at the beginning of the academic year so that you have plenty of time to plan your academic summer away!